ziggornif/express-chaos-middleware/README.md

 ### Advanced usage - Use custom feature list

-The chaos feature list can be overrided in the input object param.
+The chaos feature list can be overridden in the input object param.

 You can for example only use delay and http error codes with the following configuration